 Living for the present is an inherent human attribute that is hard to change or condition.

-If you have wondered why significantly less than 10 percent of the world owns all the riches and why currently we still must deal with world hunger, disease, and abject poverty, you must revisit the above notion of emotional intelligence.
+We must revisit the above notion of emotional intelligence.
 This is because one of its inherent traits is compassion – something most of those individuals don’t have or consciously try to avoid.
-Though this should be one of the obvious attributes that separate us from so-called beasts, which only have instincts to help with their decision-making processes, we still struggle to use it.
+Though this should be one of the obvious attributes that separate us from so-called beasts.
+Animals only have instincts to help with their decision-making processes.
+We, on the other hand, still struggle to use them.

-So while, sociopaths, psychopaths, dictators, and oppressors are no far from beasts with the lack of compassion that would even amaze the most ruthless animal predator if they had the consciousness to see what was going on in our world, they are lacking what we basically have mythologically termed – a soul.
+Sociopaths, psychopaths, dictators, and oppressors are, therefore, not far from beasts.
+They lack the compassion that would even amaze the most ruthless animal predator if they had the consciousness to see what was going on in our world.
+These people also lack what we basically have mythologically termed – a soul.

 This piece is however not to criticize or state the obvious about such people but to try to explain why they behave as they do.

-So you see, it is when we learn to be compassionate and more emotionally conscious, that the concept of sustainability and the conservation of funds, resources and nature itself for future generations becomes a reality – and not just a buzzword.
+It is when we learn to be compassionate and more emotionally conscious, that the concept of sustainability, conservation of any resource for future generations becomes a reality.